-As moral standards in society have come under attack, there has been a predictable two-pronged reaction.
-First, those who believe that morality has no fixed basis of validity rejoice as barriers and social taboos are broken down.
-Second, those who believe that society without clear moral underpinnings will disintegrate are alarmed by discernable trends in this direction.
-One group sees “progress” while the other sees society in a downhill slide.
+As moral standards fluctuate, as they certainly have over the course of human history, societies tend to react fairly predictably.
+On the one hand, those who believe that morality has no fixed basis of validity rejoice as barriers and social taboos are broken down.
+On the other hand, those who believe that society will disintegrate without clear moral underpinnings are alarmed by what they see as discernable trends in that direction.
+One group sees the changes as progress, while the other sees society in a downhill slide.

 Voice, a union for education professionals in the United Kingdom, is decrying the absence of parental training in the children they are called upon to teach.
 They say that children are no longer learning moral values at home, and that the lack of discipline is making the classroom an unruly place where teaching anything is becoming more difficult.